sterzuccio/form-builder-vue3/documentation/CUSTOM_COLORS.md

 2. Create a custom color object with your chosen shades
 3. Replace the string color prop with your custom color object
 4. Test thoroughly to ensure all UI elements display correctly

-## Testing

-A test file (`test_custom_colors.html`) is included in the project root that demonstrates both standard and custom color usage.
-Open this file in a browser to see the custom colors in action.